Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: Empirical Evaluation

 \section{Empirical Evaluation}

-To evaluate the effectiveness of our algorithms, we conducted experiments on $2$ applications of \nmon, comparing its performance to $4$ baseline algorithms.
+To evaluate the effectiveness of our algorithms, we conducted experiments on $2$ applications of \nmon, comparing its performance to $5$ baseline algorithms.
 We measured the objective value (normalized by ATG~\citep{Chen2024}) achieved by each algorithm, the number of queries made, and the number of adaptive rounds required.
-The results showed that our algorithm achieved competitive objective value, number of queries and adaptive rounds compared to nearly linear time algorithms.
+The results showed that our algorithm achieved competitive objective value, number of queries and adaptive rounds compared to nearly linear time algorithms. \footnote{Our code is available at https://gitlab.com/luciacyx/size-constraints-parallel-algorithms.git.}

 \textbf{Applications and Datasets.} The algorithms were evaluated on $2$ applications: Maximum Cut (\maxcut) and Revenue Maximization (\revmax), with er ($n=99,997$), a synthetic random graph, web-Google ($n=875,713$), musae-github ($n=37,700$) and twitch-gamers ($n=168,114$) datasets, the rest of which are real-world social network datasets from Stanford Large Network Dataset Collection~\citep{snapnets}.
 See Appendix~\ref{apx:app} and~\ref{apx:data} for more details.
-We provide the result of er in the main paper, while the other results can be found in Appendix~\ref{apx:nmon}.
+We provide the result of er and twitch-gamers in the main paper, while the other results can be found in Appendix~\ref{apx:nmon}.